Johnson202/Bitcoin-Predictor-Model/README.md

 <img src="Images/MA_Actual.png" width="500" height="250">
 <p/>

-The best and final model was an ARIMA model of order = (1,1,1), or p=1, d=1, and q=1.
+The best and final model was an ARIMA model of order = (4,1,0), or p=4, d=1, and q=0.
 This was found by executing a grid search among potential seasonality through the pmdarima Python library ranging from 1 to 30 days, or data points, per cycle.
 This type of model had the highest log likelihood score among all other models calculated by the function.
 The "weekly" seasonal model with the lowest AIC, i.e. SARIMAX(order = (1,1,1), seasonal_order = (1,0,[],7)), didn't have a lower RMSE, but was the second best model.
-Prediction of tomorrow's close price will be done when such data becomes available later, and this will be compared in terms of percent error relative to actual price.
+Prediction of tomorrow's close price with the best model resulted in a close price of $36,010.05, and when compared in terms of percent error relative to the actual price, i.e. $33922.96, the error was ~6.15%.
 LSTM time-series modeling was attempted, however more granular data is needed for this model to be effectively reached, executable, and accurate.

 <p align="center">
 <img src="Images/BoxCoxDifferenceResiduals.png" width="350" height="150">